mxenabled/react-native-widget-sdk/README.md

 <ConnectWidget uiMessageWebviewUrlScheme="sampleScheme" />
 ```

-**Note for Expo application:** non-standalone Expo applications are not
+**Note for Expo applications:** non-standalone Expo applications are not
 installed with a unique application scheme.
 If you are using a non-standalone
 Expo application, then you will need to use the `clientRedirectUrl` prop
 instead of `uiMessageWebviewUrlScheme`.
 Note that this does not apply for